 65. The 2015 Paris Agreement recognises the importance of education and capacity building for enhancing climate action.
 The World Heritage Convention and its processes also consider these factors as important for the effective management and conservation of World Heritage.
-In addition, [Japan] the evolution of the Paris Agreement aims for implementation mechanisms is aiming to enact common and enhanced provisions while differentiating between developed and developing countries, especially for those who are particularly vulnerable to the adverse effects of climate change, such as small island developing States, and greater implementation-related capacity-building for developing countries, [Japan] including through viable commitments from developed countries in terms of technology transfer and financing.
+In addition, [Japan] the evolution of the Paris Agreement aims for implementation mechanisms is aiming to enact common and enhanced provisions while differentiating between developed and developing countries, especially for those who are particularly vulnerable to the adverse effects of climate change, such as small island developing States, and greater implementation-related capacity-building for developing is used in the heritage context (namely, measures to avoid, prevent, reduce or offset negative effects on Outstanding Universal Value or other values).

+countries, [Japan] including through viable commitments from developed countries in terms of technology transfer and financing.